In-medium nucleon-nucleon elastic cross sections determined from nucleon-induced reaction cross sections data: Model

-\end{widetext} where $\rho$, $\rho_{n}$, $\rho_{p}$ are the nucleon, neutron, and proton density, $\delta = (\rho_{n}-\rho_{p})/(\rho_{n}+\rho_{p})$ is the isospin asymmetry.
-The coefficients utilized in equation \eqref{Eqnarry5} can be transcribed, see \cite{ZhangYX2006,OuL2008PRC}, onto those usually specified for the Skyrme interactions.
+The subscript symbols ``$\rm n$'' and ``$\rm p$'' indicate the neutron, and proton respectively.
+And ``$\delta$'' is the isospin asymmetry $\delta = (\rho_{n}-\rho_{p})/(\rho_{n}+\rho_{p})$.
+The coefficients in Eq. \eqref{Eqnarry4} can be transcribed from the parameters of the standard Skyrme interactions, one can refer to \cite{ZhangYX2006,OuL2008PRC} for details.

-The Pauli principle is considered carefully in the collision term.
-The neutrons and protons are treated as different particles.
-According to the uncertainty principle, the final states of two particles are required to satisfy the relation
+In this work, the isospin-dependent NNCS provided by Cugnon {\it et al}.~\cite{Cugnon1996} is adopted as free NNCS, in the collision term.
+The reaction cross sections depend directly on the collision term, so the isospin-dependent Pauli blocking effect should be carefully considered.
+The final states of each pair of nucleons undergoing collision must satisfy the uncertainty principle

-The $r_{ij}$ and $p_{ij}$ are the distances between the centers of wave packets of two nucleons in coordinate and momentum space.
-The possibility being blocked at the final state $i$ and $j$ for each of the two scattering nucleons is calculated by
+The $r_{ij}$ and $p_{ij}$ are the distances between two nucleons in the coordinate and momentum space.
+The probabilities for a state being occupied can be calculated by